 The Separation of the Lost and Saved at the End of the Tribulation Period

 Now in v.
 31-46, He tells them that when He returns there will be a separation of the “sheep and goats.”
-The “sheep” were those who treated “the least of these My brethren” with compassion and assistance; the “goats” were those who did not offer His brethren help and assistance in their hour of need.
+The “sheep” were those who treated “the least of these My brethren” with compassion and assistance; the “goats” were those who did not offer His brethren help and assistance in their hour of need.“If you did it not to the least of these, you did it not to Me” - The ones He described as His brethren were the ones who became believers in the Tribulation Period and were being persecuted and hunted by the Antichrist, having to go into hiding and being forbidden by the Antichrist to buy food (if anyone in the Tribulation will be able afford food).

 The only way for the Tribulation Period believers to survive will be from the kindness of others.
 Jesus told the “sheep” that when they offered assistance to these it was the same as offering it to Him personally.
 Jesus will judge those who do not assist with eternal damnation as an indication of their lost condition.